elgonio/TK8-thing/README.md

 This project extracts data on matches from Tekken 8's online replay feature.
 This data is saved for re-use and analysis in this repo.

-In previous investigations of this nature the repo owner has monitored and mimiced network calls made to the games server.
-Tekken however does not use HTTP so tools like fiddler or charles proxy are of no help here.

-Instead they used cheat engine to pull the replay list from the games memory directly.
-Using a combination of cheat engine and autohotkey, they refreshed the replay list (sorted by new) every 3 minutes to obtain a large number of games.

 ## Installation

-If you are just interested in the data, then no dependencies are needed since the data is saved in `complete_JSONS_[date]`.
+If you are just interested in the data, please check my most recent reddit post which will always have a link to the data used for that post.

-Otherwise, to gather data you will need [cheat engine](https://www.cheatengine.org/) to load and run the lua script used to gather data.
+Otherwise, to gather data you can run data_download.ipynb to get data from the api at https://wank.wavu.wiki/api/

 To run the python code for the data analysis and graph generation you simply need to install dependencies using [poetry](https://python-poetry.org/)

 ## Usage

-**Extracting match data from Tekken 8**
-The lua script is used in cheat engine to extract the json to a file on disk.
-You should edit this to change the directory if you are using this.
-Note that due to memory being overwritten less than half of the files generated this way are usable.
-You want to look for files with filesize greater than 720KB.

-Further processing may be required on these files too as some of them still come out as malformed JSONs.
+Use data_download.ipynb to download data from https://wank.wavu.wiki/api/ and use data_processing.ipynb to calculate stats and graphs.

 ## Data

-The data is saved in `complete_JSONS_[date]`.
-Each json contains 999 games.
+The data is downloaded to a series of files named `./output/matches_yyyy-mm-dd.json`.
+Each json contains the games for the specified date.
 A dictionary which explains some of the mappings from the internal game variables to more readable forms is available in `enums.py`.